KNU-BrainAI/knu-brainai.github.io/README.md

-# BrainAI Lab.
+# BrainAI Lab at Kyungpook National University

-This is our lab website.
+This repository is for our lab website.

+Go to our lab website [here](https://knu-brainai.github.io/)